-Stages of dementia
+Stages of Dementia?

 Each person's journey is as unique as they are.
 The experience of a person living with dementia is moving from one reality to another.
 This involves crossing the Bridge of Life with the person.
-We can do this in two ways: (1) Supporting and (2) Connecting with the person living with dementia.
+We can do this in two ways:

+- (1) Supporting - (2) Connecting with the person living with dementia.

-In Saint Joseph's we say there are 4 stages of dementia:
+In St Joseph's there are 4 stages of dementia: